 A scoop is basically a moped.
 Explore the surrounding area.
 Relax by the pool.
 Enjoy a happy hour.
 Sounds like the perfect day to me.

-Go tubing down the Nam Song River and jump off trees into the Blue Lagoon.
+Go tubing down the Nam Song River.
 This is the main reason backpackers flock here.
 You rent a tube for the day that cost 60,000 Kip.
 You then float down the river and locals will lasso you and pull you into their bar.
 How fun is that?!?!

 The landscape is breath taking.
 I traveled to Laos during the rainy season so it was much more fun to explore the area in a Dune Buggy because of all the mud it was easier to be on 4 wheels.
 Theres i a 24 kilometer loop that has 4 different viewpoints to stop at and go for a hike.